-A lawn mower may begin running rough and having intermittent running problems when the spark plug is dirty and covered with carbon buildup or oil.
+A lawn mower may begin running rough and have intermittent running problems when the spark plug is dirty and covered with carbon buildup or oil.

 A spark plug must be replaced when the tip is very dark in color, the porcelain is cracked or the electrode is burnt.
 Make sure the spark plug gap is correct and the spark plug wire is attached securely to avoid problems with your mower not starting or running.

-A lack of fuel required for the engine to run can cause it to run sluggish when a higher concentration of air than fuel needed is burned in the combustion chamber.
+A lack of fuel required for the engine to run can cause it to run sluggishly when a higher concentration of air than the fuel needed is burned in the combustion chamber.

 Solution: Replace a filter that is dirty and doesn’t allow fuel to flow through it.
 When installing the fuel filter, the arrow on the filter must be placed facing the direction of the fuel flow.
 The arrow should be pointed toward the carburetor and away from the fuel tank.